-Reception - Tawny and Barn Owls
+Reception - Tawny Owls

 If you have any concerns or queries please do not hesitate to contact the School Office.